jonhnet/whole-house-audio/bluetooth-receiver.md

 Here are the steps I took from blank SD card to a pi that acts as a bluetooth -> rtp forwarder.

+I did this with a fresh pi, not reusing one of my hifiberry pis, because hifiberry is running a custom distribution without debian package management.
+Combining the two would probably be best done by installing the snapcast receiver via debian rather than with the hifiberry distro.

 I used a Pi 3B.
 Note that I disabled wifi and used wired ethernet due to reports (and experience) that bluetooth and wifi don't get along well on this device.
 Perhaps the 4 is better; your mileage may vary.